-The setting is the growing consensus amongst educators that there is a great need to place cognitive education at the heart of pedagogical innovation and reform (Burden and Nichols, 2000).
+The setting is the growing consensus amongst educators that there is a great need to place cognitive education at the heart of pedagogical innovation and reform [3].
 The need for schools to take a whole school approach to the teaching of thinking is no longer seriously in dispute.
-The extensive work of Hattie (2009) and Higgins et al. (2013) both draw together data through meta-analyses that clearly place meta-cognitive strategies (cognitive education) and feedback (assessment) at the top of 'high-impact', 'low-cost', 'based on extensive evidence' factors that underpin high achievement for children in schools.
-Whilst Assessment for Learning (AfL) has long been acknowledged as a highly effective approach for teachers (Stobart, 2006; Clarke, 2005), the development of the Thinking Schools educational approach, devised by Professor Bob Burden and Thinking Matters (TM), has also gained wide acceptance and acknowledgment as impacting positively on the achievement and cognitive growth of children.
-The approach allows schools the opportunity to benefit from TM's training in the use of cognitive tools, together with the Cognitive Education Development Unit evaluation/accreditation as a 'Thinking School'.
-As the number of schools undertaking the Thinking Schools journey has increased, much anecdotal evidence demonstrating the benefits have been detailed in the evaluation reports of accredited Thinking Schools and also in Ofsted / Estyn inspection reports.
+The extensive work of [4] and [5] both draw together data through metaanalyses that clearly place meta-cognitive strategies (cognitive education) and feedback (assessment) at the top of 'high-impact', 'low-cost', 'based on extensive evidence' factors that underpin high achievement for children in schools.
+Whilst Assessment for Learning (AfL) has long been acknowledged as a highly effective approach for teachers [6]; [7], the development of the Thinking Schools educational approach, devised by Professor Bob Burden and Thinking Matters (TM), has also gained wide acceptance and acknowledgment as impacting positively on the achievement and cognitive growth of children.
+The approach allows schools the opportunity to benefit from TM's training in the use of cognitive tools, together with Cognitive Education Development Unit the evaluation/accreditation as a 'Thinking School'.
+As the number of schools undertaking the Thinking Schools journey has increased, much anecdotal evidence demonstrating the benefits have been detailed in the evaluation reports of accredited Thinking Schools and also in Ofsted/Estyn inspection reports.